Already a member? Login here

 In the movie To Die For, Nicole Kidman plays a reporter motivated to have an important career as a television journalist.
 In this movie, Kidman’s husband tries to prevent her from becoming a well-known and successful reporter.
 Parents, spouses, peers, and numerous others influence us every single day, and often this influence is an attempt to keep us down.

 Never allow others to keep you down.
-The decision to excell is your own.
+The decision to excel is your own.
 You can do, be, and have everything you want.
 Now is the time to take charge of your life and be everything you are capable of being.
 You are one of the most special people ever.
 I can assure you that what is waiting for you is much better than never reaching your full potential.

 About 10 years ago, I was at a bar in Detroit with my girlfriend.
 I was about to leave when I passed a table of people with whom I’d been friends before I began working hard and applying myself.
 I used to think they were the coolest people.
-While I will not get into specifics, I didn’t want to be associated with those people anymore.
+While I won’t get into specifics, I didn’t want to be associated with those people anymore.
 None finished college and they did odd jobs like clean boats for a living.
-Deep down, I knew if I had not moved to Bangkok and taken charge of my abilities, I would probably have had a very similar life.
+Deep down, I knew if I hadn’t moved to Bangkok and taken charge of my abilities, I would probably have had a very similar life.

 Take charge and do everything in your power to be the person you are capable of being.
 You will like where you end up.